microsoft/vscode/README.md

 ## Change Log

 ### Version 0.2.5
+* Added support for conditional break points
+* Added ability to optionally display the shell window (Windows Only, Mac is coming soon)
+  +  Allowing an interactive shell window, which isn't supported in VSCode.
 * Added support for optionally breaking into python code as soon as debugger starts
-* Added support for conditional break points
 * Fixed debugging when current thread is busy processing.
-* Added ability to optionally display the shell window (Windows Only, Mac is coming soon)
-* - Allowing an interactive shell window, which isn't supported in VSCode.
 * Updated documentation with samples and instructions

 ### Version 0.2.4